kovidgoyal/calibre/manual/regexp_quick_reference.rst

 Special characters lose their status if they are used inside a class (between brackets ``[]``).
 The closing bracket and the dash have a special status in a class.
-Outside the class, the dash is a simple literal, the closing bracket remains a metacharacter.
+Outside the class, the dash is a simple literal, the closing bracket remains a meta-character.

-The slash (/) and the number sign (or hash character) (#) are not metacharacters, they don’t need to be escaped.
+The slash (/) and the number sign (or hash character) (#) are not meta-characters, they don’t need to be escaped.

 In some tools, like regex101.com with the Python engine, double quotes have the special status of separator, and must be escaped, or the options changed.
 This